aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

 ### Organizing host and group variables

 AVD makes use of variables defined in the inventory to generate the EOS configuration files necessary to configure the devices.
-While these variables can be stored in the main inventory file described earlier, it's highly recommended to use separate files for host and group variables.
+While these variables can be stored in the main inventory file described earlier, it is highly recommended to use separate files for host and group variables.
 Like the inventory.yml file, the host and group variables are also stored in dedicated folders named accordingly in YAML files.

 ### Group Variables